Trinidad and Tobago aren't as susceptible to severe storms as other Caribbean islands. Luckily, they sit outside the hurricane belt.

 However, more rental companies are changing their licence plates to have a "P" instead, so the car is disguised as being private rather than rental.

-Find out how to stay safe, avoid crime and scams in Trinidad and Tobago with these tips from our Caribbean safety expert, Diedre.
+How bad is crime in Trinidad and Tobago?
+Find out how to travel safely with 13 important tips from our Caribbean safety expert, Diedre.